ivanlei/airodump-iv/README.md

 Interesting TODOs
 =================
-* Remove all calls to ``subprocess.check_call`` - with basic IOCTL support in place, this should be easy
 * Fix curses mode display to not have quite so many bugs
 * Display total # of data packets per AP
 * Display maximum support rate per AP